rfrankel/OctopressSite/source/_posts/2011-09-12-social-interaction.markdown

 later he started looking at faces, but only with a puzzled expression, then finally he learned to interact and met an expression with another expression.
-However, to his mommy's chagrin, his main use of this trick so far is to sniffle and beg.
-His emotional life so far has been centered around food (with perhaps a bit of the Trauma of Pooping thrown in).
+However, to his mommy's chagrin, his main use of this trick so far is to sniffle and beg. <!--more--> His emotional life so far has been centered around food (with perhaps a bit of the Trauma of Pooping thrown in).
 I don't begrudge him this focus, especially since I am so worried about his weight gain.